ovh/docs/pages/account/billing/managing_ovh_orders/guide.en-gb.md

 ![Order summary](images/order04.png){.thumbnail}

-### Track your order
+### Tracking your order

-After generating your purchase order, you can track your order from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr):

-* Click on your `Dashboard`, then on `View my orders`{.action} and finally on `...`{.action} in front of your order.
-* Select `Order tracking`{.action}.
-Order tracking can also be displayed by clicking the status of an order in the `Status` column.
+After generating your purchase order, you can track your order from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
+Navigate to the `Dashboard`, then click `View my orders`{.action}.
+Click on `...`{.action} next to your order and select `Order tracking`{.action}.
+You can also track your order by clicking on the order’s status in the “Status” column.

 ![Order tracking](images/order05b.png){.thumbnail}

-The window below will appear, allowing you to follow it in four steps.
+The below window will appear, allowing you to track it at 4 stages.

 ![Order tracking](images/order06.png){.thumbnail}

-### Apply the right of withdrawal
+### Applying the right of withdrawal

-Article 12.1.2 of our [General Terms and Conditions of Service](https://www.ovh.com/fr/support/documents_legaux/conditions%20generales%20de%20service.pdf){.action} states that *customers who are consumers within the meaning of the introductory article of the French Consumer Code, have a 14-day right of withdrawal.*

-The terms and conditions for the right of withdrawal can be found in the remainder of that article.
+The terms and conditions for the right of withdrawal can be found in our [General terms and conditions of services](https://www.ovh.co.uk/support/contracts/).

-> [!warning]
->
-> The right of withdrawal applies only to individuals and applies only to new orders.
-You will not be able to use it for renewals, and you will not be able to use it if your OVHcloud customer [account](https://docs.ovh.com/fr/customer/tout-savoir-sur-identifiant-client/#modifier-le-type-de-compte) is other than *Private*.
->
-> In addition, the right of withdrawal does not apply to unpaid orders, as they are automatically cancelled when the purchase order expires
->

-If the eligibility criteria for the right of withdrawal are met, it can be applied directly from [the OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr):

-* Click on your `Dashboard`, then on `View my orders`{.action} and finally on `...`{.action} in front of your order.
-* Select `Cancel the order`{.action}.
+If the eligibility criteria for the withdrawal period are met, you can withdraw from a service using the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
+Navigate to the `Dashboard`, then click `View my orders`{.action}.
+Click on `...`{.action} next to your order and select `Cancel the order`{.action}.

 ![Cancelling an order](images/cancelorder1.png){.thumbnail}

-You can confirm the order cancellation by simply ticking the box saying `Yes, I want to cancel this order`{.action}, then clicking Confirm.
+You can confirm the order cancellation by simply ticking the box saying `Yes, I want to cancel that order`{.action}, then clicking `Confirm`{.action}.

 ![Cancellation confirmation](images/cancelorder2.png){.thumbnail}

 > [!primary]
 >
-> You will be refunded the amount initially paid, minus the days of services consumed on a pro rata basis, within 30 days of the withdrawal request.
+> You will be refunded the amount initially paid within 30 days after the withdrawal request, but the days on which the service was consumed are deducted from the refund amount on a pro rata basis.
 >

 ## Go further